lighting1012/Django_file_upload/README.md

 3. choose file to upload
   the file would be saved in file_upload/text_similarity/received_files
 4. once uploaded the file, 10 most similar text in database would be recommended.
-(the database is file_upload/text_similarity/test.db,there have 20 record in database.)
+(the database is file_upload/text_similarity/test.db,there have 20 records in database.)

 ## cosine similarity
 1. 文本分词